 Time is money.
 The faster you finish your work, the more time you have to wrap up your “to do” list, take on more jobs, or even enjoy an extra-long break or two.
 Tow-behind compressors take time to position, set up, and use properly.

 When you upgrade a tow-behind to an UNDERHOOD™, underdeck, or abovedeck mobile compressor, you’ll be amazed at how quick and easy it is to get a job done.
-In some cases, the prep is as fast as flipping the “on” switch and grabbing the tool, while the job itself can be just as quick.
+Sometimes, the prep is as fast as flipping the “on” switch and grabbing the tool, while the job itself can be just as quick.

 If you’d like more time in your day (and who wouldn’t), it might be time to give your tow-behind the boot.